AlexSimpler/SteamStubDumper/README.md

 # SteamStubDumper
-A steam stub dumper for x86.
+A steam stub dumper for the x86 steam stub variant v3.1.